 The Admin Panel functionalities discussed in the following sections are also exposed through a REST interface for use by third party applications.
 Refer this section for more details.

-To be able to access the Admin Panel, you need to contact us to register an account
+To be able to access the Admin Panel, you need to register an account here.

 After the account is successfully created, log in to the account and create a workspace account.
 Use the workspace credentials to login to the Admin Panel.

 The first step of the setup is to provide the building and floor details to the GoIndoor library.
 Go to the ‘Mapping’ tab and use this console to create your building and add floor details.

 To create a new building, follow the steps listed below:

 - Go to the ‘Mapping’ tab from the left panel and click on the ‘+’ icon next to the ‘Create building’ drop down widget on the top of the page.

 2. Provide building name and location on the following pop up screen.

 3. Click ‘Create Building’.
 This will create a new building.

 4. All the buildings created will be shown in the drop down box at the top of the page.